emiestevarena/OpenCATe/README.md

 # How to run
 1. Via Repl.it, click on the icon and test online.
 [![Run on Repl.it](https://repl.it/badge/github/emiestevarena/OpenCATe)](https://repl.it/github/emiestevarena/OpenCATe)
 2. Via releases.
 Install OpenJDK14 and download binaries tagged as prerelease.
-Extract and run via java -jar "filename".
+Extract and run via "java -jar filename.jar" on terminal.